Microsoft Exchange Server 2007

 outsourcing, Exchange hosting, and ProSight Virtual Hosting.

-Progent in addition offers a broad array of remote PC desktop support and troubleshooting services including Windows 10 planning and migration support, Windows 8.1 support, Microsoft Windows 7 support, moving to 64-bit computing, Office desktop and Office 365 collaboration support, and automating Business Desktop Deployment.
+Progent also offers a full range of online desktop support such as Windows 10 planning assistance, Windows 8.1 expertise, Windows 7 maintenance, moving to 64-bit computing, Microsoft Office desktop and Office 365 integration, and streamlining Business Desktop Deployment.

-If your company requires urgent online support from a Microsoft certified network expert, go to Progent's Urgent Online Network Support.
+If your company requires urgent online support from a certified network expert, refer to Progent's Emergency Online Technical Help.

 Find out more about Progent's Support for Microsoft Servers.

-In order to get in touch with Progent about engineering help for MS Exchange Server technology or to learn more about Progent's Exchange hosting services, call 1-800-993-9400 or go to Contact Progent.
+To ask Progent about consulting support for Microsoft Exchange Server integration or to learn more about Progent's Microsoft Exchange hosting services, phone 1-800-993-9400 or see Contact Progent.